QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

 # Wrapping a Python module and exposing functionality to run within QCrBox

 This guide walks you through the process of encapsulating a Python module within a QCrBox container.
 Specifically, we'll focus on a module that queries the [Crystallographic Open Database (COD)](https://www.crystallography.net/cod/) for structures with similar elements and unit cell parameters.
 Our goal is to make this module's functionality accessible within a QCrBox container.
 The resulting container is already present in QCrBox as `cod_check`.
-However, we will go through the necessary steps to recreate the functionality.
+However, we will go through the necessary steps to recreate the functionality:

-FIXME: add context: this would happen following data collection and integration (e.g. following use of CrysalisPro)

-FIXME: overview of steps
-FIXME: demonstrate the existing cod check services component via the front-end (refer to later as process for validating the tutorial outcome)
+1. Use `qcb` commands to create a new application service from a template, with initial boilerplate configuration files to get us started.
+1. Copy in an example Python module we'll use to conduct COD queries on our CIF file.
+1. Define an interface using YAML that describes the commands that will expose capabilities of our Python module for use by QCrBox.
+1. Write some Python glue code that contains functions that are called when our service commands are invoked - essentially one Python function for each command.
+This glue code will call our Python module to do the actual processing, passing any parameters received from QCrBox.
+1. Write a Dockerfile that describes how to set up our service container with our application installed.
+1. Build our new application service container using `qcb`.
+1. Test our new container using QCrBox's web management front-end.

 ## Prerequisites